Friday, July 24, 2009

 Masks need to be used correctly if they are to have any efficacy.
 They should only be used if an infection is suspected and should be replaced before their period of efficacy is over.

 A damp mask, or one used past the safety period will become a reservoir of infection to be passed to anybody who touches it.
-Used masks need to be handled with care, using latex gloves, and disposed of under biohazard safety conditions, or sterilised for re-use with boiling water or a soak in
+Used masks need to be handled with care, using latex gloves, and disposed of under biohazard safety conditions, or sterilised for re-use with boiling water or a soak in antimicrobial solution containing alcohol or bleach

-• Body temperature.
+- Body temperature.

 All pupils or community members need to have their body temperature monitored on a regular basis.
 This is most easily and safely done in a large community by using standard infra red technology however any workable method should be used.